Assignment #4 – Space and Place, People and Objects

 The group will also need to decide how to divide up research, narrative, and analytical responsibilities.
 Groups may elect to have each member take charge of a particular post topic—Place and People: Present, Place and People: Past, Space and Objects, Final Post: “Cultural Function(s),” Final Post: “Literature.”
 Or groups may decide to divide up responsibilities by grading rubric—Content, Narrative, Use of Maps, Graphics, & Multimedia, and Research/Citations.
 You’re free to divide up responsibilities in any manner that works best for your group.
 But whatever your strategy all members must have an opportunity to contribute equally and to review, edit, and approve the final post.
 Finally, each group must also incorporate into their interpretation at least four or five ideas or terms from the course readings, or from any additional research conducted by the group.

-For this assignment you will compose a long blog post that forwards both an argument and interpretation about the bookstore that you’re researching, and that incorporates information and material from the previous assignments: a Google map of the neighborhood (with pins dropped on significant sites); visual materials that illustrate the geographical location of the bookstore, the history and demographics of that neighborhood, and images of the bookstore (or the building that the bookstore formerly occupied); a timeline; visual materials that illustrate the bookstore’s space and its presentation; a hand-drawn floor plan of that space; and links to any websites or sources cited in your post.
-While all of this information will be accessible in your curated archive, each group is also free to conduct additional research outside the archive to investigate specific historical events, theoretical perspectives, or literary issues.
+For this assignment you will compose a long blog post that forwards both an argument and interpretation about the bookstore that you’re researching, and that incorporates information and material from the previous assignments: a Google map of the neighborhood (with pins dropped on significant sites); visual materials that illustrate the geographical location of the bookstore, the history and demographics of that neighborhood, and images of the bookstore (or the building that the bookstore formerly occupied); a timeline; visual materials that illustrate the bookstore’s space and its presentation; a floor plan of that space; and links to any websites or sources cited in your post.
+Each group is also free to conduct additional research to investigate specific historical events, theoretical perspectives, or literary issues.
 As usual, what items and information you deem most important to your narrative and how much material you incorporate into the final blog post will be up to you.

 Blog Post Title: Devise an appropriate title for your post that clearly conveys your narrative’s focus.
 Avoid simply rehashing the assignment name; what title will best reflect what your post is about?